 Just so you know, and I want to make this very clear at the start of my “Book Writing Project” is that I am no English-grammar whizz with qualifications coming out of my ears.
 I want to tell you straight that I didn’t like school and my grades were average at best.

 I have no advantage in writing with a fancy education behind me.
 And maybe that’s a good thing - as current school systems aren’t exactly successful.

 I left school at 16 and even skipped my last exam because I had already been accepted to join the army.
 So school for me was something I had to get through; not something I enjoyed.

 Ok.
 Now with that off my chest let me share with you what writing my book for the first time involved.

 How I’m Keeping Track Of Writing My First Book

 Tool #1: By Using Statistics

 One of the things I’m doing whilst writing my first book is to keep track of my progress.
-I think this is important so you know how far you have come and how long it is taking to write a first novel.
-It can also give you additional targets such as those I mentioned in my book writing plan to keep you on track.
+I think this is important so I know how far I've come and how long it's taking me to write my first novel.
+It can also give me additional targets such as those I mentioned in my book writing plan to keep me on track.
 I don’t want to spend years writing my first book.